benharosh/berkeley-ml-1/README.md

 Drivers were just slighly more likely (`52%`) to accept `Coffee House` coupons on warmer weather (`80F°`), compared to colder weather and to the overall aggregated `Coffee House` acceptance rate (`49.9%`).
 Drivers were more likely to reject the coupons on colder days at higher rates (`55.6%`, `54.4%`), compared to the aggregated `Coffee House` rejection rate (`50.1%`)

-Consider offering more coupons to drivers who went to `Coffee House` 4 or more times a month (had a 22% `Coffee House` coupons share), since they showed higher acceptance rate of (`67.5%`), compared to drivers that went less than 4 times a month to coffee houses, and showed acceptance rate of just (`36.2%`)
+Consider offering more coupons to drivers who went to `Coffee House` 4 or more times a month (had a 22% `Coffee House` coupons share), since they showed higher acceptance rate of (`67.5%`), compared to drivers who went less than 4 times a month to coffee houses, and showed acceptance rate of just (`36.2%`)

-Consider offering less coupons to drivers who went to `Coffee House` less than 4 times a month (had 72% `Coffee House` coupons share), since they showed higher rejection rate of (`63.8%`), compared to drivers that went 4 or more times in a month to coffee houses, that had only (`32.5%`) rejection rate, and compared to the aggregated `Coffee House` rejection rate (`50.1%`)
+Consider offering less coupons to drivers who went to `Coffee House` less than 4 times a month (had 72% `Coffee House` coupons share), since they showed higher rejection rate of (`63.8%`), compared to drivers who went 4 or more times in a month to coffee houses, that had only (`32.5%`) rejection rate, and compared to the aggregated `Coffee House` rejection rate (`50.1%`)

-Consider offering more coupons to drivers that are 15 minutes or less from their destination, which their share is currently 40.365%, since the acceptance rate (`59.1%`) was higher compared to drivers who were more than 15 minutes from the destination
+Consider offering more coupons to drivers who are 15 minutes or less from their destination, which their share is currently 40.365%, since the acceptance rate (`59.1%`) was higher compared to drivers who were more than 15 minutes from the destination

-Consider offering less coupons to drivers that are 15 minutes and had rejection rate of (`54.7%`, `65.5%`) for (more than 15 mins, more than 25 mins), respectively - which was higher than the aggregated (`50.1%`) rejection rate
+Consider offering less coupons to drivers who are 15 minutes and had rejection rate of (`54.7%`, `65.5%`) for (more than 15 mins, more than 25 mins), respectively - which was higher than the aggregated (`50.1%`) rejection rate

 Consider offering more coupons to younger drivers (less than 21 old), who showed higher coupon acceptance rate (`69.6%`), but had only (`3.8%`) ocerall share.